dalong0514/readnotes/20190106计算原文/2020112Clean-Architecture/2020112Clean-Architecture0501.md

 If you look carefully at the main program, you’ll see that the NamedPoint data structure acts as though it is a derivative of the Point data structure.
 This is because the order of the first two fields in NamedPoint is the same as Point.
 In short, NamedPoint can masquerade as Point because NamedPoint is a pure superset of Point and maintains the ordering of the members that correspond to Point.

-This kind of trickery was a common practice4 of programmers prior to the advent of OO.
+This kind of trickery was a common practice 4 of programmers prior to the advent of OO.
 In fact, such trickery is how C++ implements single inheritance.
 Thus we might say that we had a kind of inheritance long before OO languages were invented.
 That statement wouldn’t quite be true, though.
 We had a trick, but it’s not nearly as convenient as true inheritance.
 Moreover, multiple inheritance is a considerably more difficult to achieve by such trickery.

 Note also that in main.c, I was forced to cast the NamedPoint arguments to Point.
 In a real OO language, such upcasting would be implicit.

 It’s fair to say that while OO languages did not give us something completely brand new, it did make the masquerading of data structures significantly more convenient.

 To recap: We can award no point to OO for encapsulation, and perhaps a half-point for inheritance.
 So far, that’s not such a great score.
 But there’s one more attribute to consider.

+3 Not just C programmers: Most languages of that era had the capability to masquerade one data structure as another.

 4 Indeed it still is.